1947 Pittsburgh Pirates season

 The 1947 Pittsburgh Pirates season was the 66th season of the Pittsburgh Pirates franchise; the 61st in the National League.
 The Pirates finished tied with the Philadelphia Phillies for eighth and last in the league standings with a record of 62–92.
+It was the last season the Pirates used red and blue as their team colors, as they switched to Black and Gold for the following season, and they haven't changed them ever since.